hanneskod/phpfind/README.md

 ## Installation using composer

-Simply add a dependency on `hanneskod\phpfind` to your project's `composer.json`.
+Simply add a dependency on `hanneskod/phpfind` to your project's `composer.json`.
 If in doubt se the composer [documentation](http://getcomposer.org/).

 For a system-wide installation via run:

-    composer global require hanneskod\phpfind
+    composer global require 'hanneskod/phpfind:*'

 Make sure you have `~/.composer/vendor/bin/` in your path.